 - Corn – Steam corn or get fancy and make street corn by mixing sweet corn with mayo, paprika and cotija cheese.

 - Cilantro – I love finishing off my meal with fresh herbs.
-Cilantro pairs well with these burrito bowls!
+Cilantro pairs well with these burrito bowls.
+Or you can stir into your rice with a squeeze of fresh lime juice for cilantro lime rice.

 - Chipotle aioli – I’m in the camp that every meal is better with aioli.
 Just me?
 Mix a chipotle pepper in adobo sauce with mayo for a fun sauce!